sebastyankur/ValorantBasic/README.md

 # ValorantBasic
-this is just a random student doing work for school for money
+this is just a random student doing work for school